-$$= q$$ (32)
+$$= q$$ (30)

-So $h{\theta=0}^{TF}(0) - 1 = q - 1$ is also an indicator of entanglement in this system.
-What makes this measurement possible experimentally is the conditioning that selects only times when there is a fluctuation and the rest of the time (when the vacuum is present) no data is collected [16].
-For one mode, the homodyned transmitted field conditioned by detection of a photon from that mode, is a measure of squeezing in that mode [28].
+$(h{\theta=0}^{TF}(0)-1)^2$ is the entanglement in the system (double coincidence rate), with a prefactor (single rates) that depends on the system variables: g, κ , and γ .
+This prefactor is the product of the average photon number (α^2) and the average excited state population (β^2) .
+What makes this measurement possible experimentally is the conditioning that selects only times when there is a fluctuation and the rest of the time (when the vacuum is present) no data is collected [12].
+For one mode, the homodyned transmitted field conditioned by detection of a photon from that mode, is a measure of squeezing in that mode [24].
 A homodyne measurement of the transmitted field conditioned by detection of a fluorescent photon is a measure of the two-mode squeezing, with the cavity field and atomic dipole as the two components.
 Generally, two-mode squeezing is an indicator of entanglement between the two modes.
-Gea Banacloche et al. explored this correlation function in a different regime of cavity QED and found it to be a witness of the dynamics of entanglement [29].
+Gea Banacloche et al. explored this correlation function in a different regime of cavity QED and found it to be a witness of the dynamics of entanglement [25].